 Another heritage treasure is Cogglesford Mill, on the eastern edge of the town.
 The mill dates to around 1750, though it seems likely there was a mill on this spot since the Saxon period.
 The mill is restored to working order and is operated by the North Kesteven District Council, who host regular events days where you can watch grain being ground in the traditional way and purchase fresh flour.

 On South Gate is the Bull and Dog pub, built in 1689.
 The Bull and Dog has reputedly the oldest pub sign in England, featuring a scene of bull-baiting - a subject also thought to be unique in the country.

 The castle was maintained throughout the medieval period but fell into decay in the 16th century.
 The only easily visible remnant is now a bit of wall in the north-east corner of the inner bailey.

 One of the most distinctive buildings in Sleaford is Money's Mill, a six-storey tower mill built sometime prior to 1798 beside the Slea Navigation canal.
-The Grade-II listed mill had 4 sails, and stayed in operation until the 1890s.
+The Grade-II listed mill had four sails and stayed in operation until the 1890s.
 It was used for a time by the local tourist information office, then the near-derelict mill was rescued from decay in 2007 and restored as a popular cafe.
 It now stands rather oddly in the middle of a parking area.

 Curiously, it was not erected to commemorate his death, but rather it was begun as a mark of respect after Handley resigned his post in Parliament in 1841.
 At the base is a standing figure of Handley by sculptor John Thomas, set under a crocketed canopy.